neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 The following series of steps was found to work with more than three different PCs of different vendors.
 On a Zotac Zbox the complete installation (including installation of xUbuntu) was possible in less than 25 minutes.

+##this is work in progress
+before getting started, please refresh this page to work with the latest version.

 ## Prerequisite
 * Knowledge of Linux command line and VNC.
 * PC equipped with GPU (>= 8GB RAM) and *one* SSD or HDD with at least 1 TB capacity, 1 USB3 port and access to the internet.